Akuli/oomph/docs/syntax.md

 Any simple expression can include zero or more of the following at the end:
 - Call: comma-separated parenthesized list of expressions.
 - Attribute lookup: `.` operator token followed by a simple identifier token.

+## Order of toplevel declarations

+Imports must be first, but otherwise, the order of toplevel declarations in an Oomph program usually doesn't matter.
+To make this work, the compiler processes the parsed code in the following steps:
+1. Make names of classes, typedefs, unions and imported files available for subsequent steps.
+No more types are defined after this step, although details about the types are not made available yet; we don't know what methods are available in each class, for example.
+2. Process typedef contents and union contents.
+This is done in a separate step because it involves referencing other types, possibly defined later in the file.
+3. Process arguments and return types of functions, methods and classes.
+These may use typedefs, which is fine, because the actual type corresponding with each typedef is now known.
+4. Process bodies of functions and methods.
+This needs information about what other functions and methods there are, what arguments do they take, and what they return, provided by the previous step.